drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters:** <br>
 **Fullscreen Parameter:** <br>

-Command line parameters can be found at [ScummVM Website](https://scumm-thedocs.readthedocs.io/en/latest/advanced/command_line.html#command-line-interface).<br>
+Command line parameters can be found on [ScummVM Website](https://scumm-thedocs.readthedocs.io/en/latest/advanced/command_line.html#command-line-interface).<br>

 Use the tool available in the 'Simple Launcher' menu to generate BAT files for you.